github/hr-opensource/README.md

 Let's try to shake this up a bit and change the landscape of HR and how we work!

+Participating in a basic way is easy: just click on the "Issues" link in the top right area of the page and comment, or even open a "New Issue" to start a new idea, topic, discussion, or question.

 :boom: :boom: :boom: